top of page

 • Pros: real world behaviour, less self reporting bias

-• Cons: observer bias, people may act differently if they know they are watched
+• Cons: observer bias, people may act differently if they know they are observed

 Good for: context and history.
 Reviewing existing documents, reports and records can give you useful background and stop you reinventing the wheel.